-This manual is volume 1 of a two-volume document with the SCSI interface information in the volume 2 SCSI Interface Product Manual, part number 77738479.
+Product Manual 83329120 is Volume 1 of a two-volume document with the SCSI interface information in the Volume 2, SCSI Interface Product Manual, part number 77738479.

-If you need SCSI interface information, order the volume 2 SCSI Interface Product Manual, part number 77738479.
+If the SCSI interface information is needed, the Volume 2 interface manual should be ordered, part number 77738479.